Allen0246/modrinth_updater/README.md

 ## 🧾 License

 This project is licensed under the MIT License.
-See `LICENSE`.

 ---

 ## 🤝 Contributing

-Pull requests, improvements, or new loader support (Forge, NeoForge, Quilt) are welcome!
+Pull requests and issues are welcome!

-1. Fork it
-2. Make your changes
-3. Submit a PR 🚀

 ---

-🎉 Enjoy your fully automated Minecraft mod and pack management!